Midnight Science (2013-2014), Volume 10, Paper 1

 The Irkutsk Geoglyph Field was the first geoglyph discovered using an ancient astronomical map of earth (1-3).
 An analysis of its position reveals that the geoglyph is bound to the position of the North Pole Star 11,500 years ago, with the star map modified and rotated to an angle defined by the Great Pyramids of Giza, and a scale defined by a series of single line geoglyphs discovered in the various deserts of Northern Africa (1).
 To the east of the Irkutsk Geoglyph there is however a secondary geoglyph field (1).
 In this paper the scale and northernmost extent of the geoglyph is analyzed.

 Over a 68 paper series, which took two years to complete, the theory that an ancient civilization mapped the earth by using the stars was extensively tested.
-The most recent papers concentrate on the astronomical data contained within the map and their use to create paleolithic pieces of art, such as the ancient engraved/incised stones, pendants and bones found at many different archaeological sites.
-These linear artwork samples, which employ simple astronomical values converted to alignment lines (3-15) date back some 400,000 years into the archaeological record, and confirm that the geoglyphs found globally all operate around the half and full sidereal month.
+Recent papers in the series concentrate more on the astronomical data contained within the map and their use to create paleolithic writing, such as those seen in ancient engraved/incised stones, pendants and bones found at many different archaeological sites.
+These linear artwork samples, which employ simple astronomical values converted to alignment lines (3-15) date back some 400,000 years into the archaeological record, and now confirm that many geoglyphs found globally are aligned to astronomical values that are central to the prediction of eclipses.

-The reason for the central position of the half-sidereal month of 13.66 days in ancient calendars is the ability of this specific value of 13.66 to link to other important known astronomical values to calculate the exact length of the Precession Circle (16); or the value of 365 days in the year (1); or in the case of the Mayan Reset, the sidereal month can be used to explain the exact duration of the Mayan Baktun of 394.25 years (16).
-The proposed star map created using the Giza Pyramids even explains the reason for the Mayan Reset that occurred at the end of last year (16).
+Aside from the role of the sidereal month in determining the position of earth as it circles the sun, and thus defining the time of year and hour of the day, the half-sidereal month at 13.66 days is found to be central in ancient calendars for calculating mathematically other astronomical values.
+For example the sidereal month can be used to calculate the exact length of the Precession Circle, the time period between solstices, and in the case of the Mayan Reset, the sidereal month can be used to explain the duration of the Mayan Baktun of 394.25 years (see 400,000 Years of Stone Age Science).
+The proposed star map created using the Giza Pyramids also fully explains the reason for the Mayan Reset that occurred at the end of last year (16).

-In this study the geoglyph field to the east of the previously discovered Irkutsk Geoglyph field is now analyzed.
-This geoglyph is found further north in Sakha.
+In this new study a secondary geoglyph field to the east of the previously discovered Irkutsk Geoglyph field is now analyzed.
+This geoglyph is found further north of the Irkustk Field, in the region of Sakha.

-The preliminary survey of the Sakha geoglyph employed both Mapquest, and Google Maps.
-The two sources employ different satellites and the images are taken at different times of the year.
+For the preliminary survey of the Sakha geoglyph employed both Mapquest, and Google Maps.
+These two companies employ different satellites and the images are taken at different times of the year thus ensuring that the observed lines are real, and are not an artifact caused by, for example, airplane contrails.
 In general the Google Earth images are easier to see.

-Overall the intent here is to obtain a general very preliminary idea of the extent of the geoglyph field and to locate the regions where the density of lines appear highest.
-No analysis of the lines for astronomical data is undertaken.
+Overall the intent here is to obtain a preliminary idea of the extent of the Sakha geoglyph field and to locate the regions where the density of lines appear highest.
+No analysis of the lines for astronomical data (text) was undertaken.

 The initial high density site studied is located at Latitude 64.3684, Longitude 116.38916.
 This is located in the Sakha Republic, and appears to be towards the southernmost extreme of the observed pattern.
 The image immediately below is a mosaic of multiple Google Earth Map images.